pantheon-systems/documentation/source/content/guides/solr-drupal/02-solr-drupal-9.md

 ### Disable Drupal Core's Search Module (Optional)

-If you are using Search API, then you probably will not be using Drupal Core's Search module.
+If you are using Search API Pantheon, then you probably will not be using Drupal Core's Search module.
 Uninstall the Search core module from `/admin/modules/uninstall` to avoid confusion in further configuration steps.

 ### Add The Search Server